nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.3.1 Set reminder for non-recurring events: `setReminder`

 Sets a reminder for a **dated, non-recurring event** in your schedule.
-You'll never forget another!
+Use it when you forgot to set reminders when adding it, or decide that an event is important enough for a reminder afterwards.
+You'll never forget it now!

 Format: `setReminder EVENT_NAME`
 - Set reminder for an event titled `EVENT_NAME` in your schedule!